 chevron-up

-Grocery stores and supermarkets have their own specific merchant category code (MCC) and are named just that.
-It includes dedicated grocery stores and supermarkets, and excludes superstores, wholesale clubs and more specific stores such as bakeries or meat lockers.
+Grocery stores and supermarkets have a specific merchant category code (MCC) that includes dedicated grocery stores and supermarkets.
+It excludes superstores, wholesale clubs and more specific stores such as bakeries or meat lockers.

 Is it better to use credit or debit for groceries?